In this First Aid Certification Class you'll learn how to apply Standard First-Aid techniques and get Certified for only $12.95.

-Designed to be both comprehensive and thorough, the standard first-aid course available through National CPR Foundation covers all of the most common injuries.
+Designed to be both comprehensive and thorough, the standard first-aid course covers all of the most common injuries.
 See this brief overview of the course modules offered and how each can help get you up to speed in nearly any emergency situation.

-Injuries can come in all sorts of shapes and sizes, and being fully prepared is about having the ability to respond regardless of the circumstances.
-Chemical splashes, foreign objects, black eyes, and head injuries are some of the most common, and you can learn about them all with National CPR Foundation.
+- Injuries - Injuries can come in all sorts of shapes and sizes, and being fully prepared is about having the ability to respond regardless of the circumstances.
+Chemical splashes, foreign objects, black eyes, and head injuries are some of the most common.

 First-aid certification test

 When all of the course modules are complete you will be directed to a ten-question, multiple-choice exam that tests your knowledge on all of the above areas.
 To pass and receive your certification, you must answer at least seven of the questions correctly.
 While the questions are designed to be challenging enough to ensure a full knowledge of the subject matter, test-takers have the option of retaking the exam as many times as necessary, at no additional charge.

 If you are looking for first-aid recertification and feel confident about your knowledge of the subject matter already, you can skip the course modules and head straight to the final exam.
 Many seeking recertification are able to complete the entire process in just a fraction of the time, making it one of the most convenient options available.

 The first thing you should look for when seeking a good first-aid certification program is that your course modules cover all of the above information in enough detail to help you feel confident when presented with an emergency.
 Clear diagrams and straightforward text can turn your certification process into an experience that takes minutes rather than hours while still effectively teaching all the information.